-When a fractional COO actually fits.
+When an Operations Architect actually fits.

-A fractional COO is not a generic alternative to a full-time hire.
+An Operations Architect engagement is not a generic alternative to a full-time hire.
 The strongest fits are post-acquisition and lower-middle-market, where the operating gap is acute and the methodology earns its full scope.
 The role also fits two broader operator situations that are easier to overlook.

 01 / Post-acquisition